Davenchy/event_object/README.md

 # Events

-This package will help you to create and manage events.
-By creating event objects that fires with payload.
+This package will help you to create and manage events, by creating event objects that fires with payload.

 ## Usage